pulumi/docs/content/docs/intro/console/extensions/pulumi-button.md

 There are two ways to reference the project template:

 - Implicitly without a `template` parameter.
-For public GitHub repositories or gists, if you don't specify a `template` parameter, Pulumi will infer the URL to the template using the HTTP `referer` header that is sent when the button is clicked.
+For public GitHub repositories or gists, if you don't specify a `template` parameter, Pulumi will infer the URL to the template using the HTTP `referer` header that is sent.
 This makes the button stable under forks and branches of the repository.

 - Explicitly specifying a `template` parameter that points to the project.
 This is useful for buttons that aren't inside a repository, such as in blog posts or other web pages, or when the README isn't in the same directory as the project template.

 ### Implicit Templates

-If you're embedding the button in the README of a public GitHub repo or gist, Pulumi will automatically infer the URL to the template from the `referer` header that is sent when the button is clicked.
+If you're embedding the button in the README of a public GitHub repo or gist, Pulumi will automatically infer the URL to the template from the `referer` header that is sent.

 This is convenient because it eliminates the need for hard-coding the specific repository URL into the button, allowing forks and branches of the repository to work without needing to change the button's `template` parameter.